 More Whats Included

 Please note that there is an 11pm curfew at the volunteer house, so please ensure you respect this.
 There are no washers/dryers at the accommodation but there is a laundry service at an small additional cost.
 You can also hand wash your clothes and hang them up to dry outside on the terrace.
-Dry cleaning can also be arranged.
 When you arrive at the accommodation you will need to pay a small deposit of 1,000INR (approx. £10).
 This will be returned to you at the end of your stay so long as your room is left in good condition.

-Breakfast and lunch are included in the cost of your trip for the duration of your stay.
-Breakfast will consist of typical Keralan food and fruit, with lunch including dishes like curries, rice, chapatti, vegetables, and salads.
+Breakfasts, lunches and dinners are included in the cost of your trip for the duration of your stay, except on Sundays when dinners are not included.
+Breakfast will consist of typical Keralan food and fruit, with lunches and dinners including dishes like curries, rice, chapatti, vegetables, and salads.
 Food is local and typically Keralan - delicious without being too spicy!
 You're welcome to use the kitchen area to make your own snacks, tea and coffee - filtered water is provided at the accommodation and snacks and other drinks can be bought at the local shops.
 Please let us know if you have specific dietary requirements when you book.

-Dinners aren't included as part of this trip, which is a great excuse to go out and try the local cuisine.
+You may choose to eat out on some occassions.
 There are lots of great cafes and restaurants close to the school and your accommodation, which serve a mix of delicious local and western food.

 More Accommodation & Meals